 April 13 Kabuki Performance (十三日番)

-6:00 p.m. to around 8:30 p.m.: The four floats hold their first public kabuki performances in full makeup and costume in their respective neighborhoods.
+5:30 p.m. to around 8:30 p.m.: The four floats hold their first public kabuki performances in full makeup and costume in their respective neighborhoods.
 (For exact performance times and locations, see the official festival guide book in Japanese or ask the tourist information desk at Nagahama Station.)
 Each float will perform kabuki only once or twice this evening.

 In case of rain, the float will be covered with a tarp or moved to the shopping arcade for shelter.